 The budgeted column is where you will enter the amount you want to assign to each Category.
 This is the only column on the Budget where you enter information.

-When you enter spending in your register with a given Category, YNAB automatically records that amount in the outflow column on the Budget in the same Category.
-If you enter a transaction for grocery spending, YNAB enters that same amount in the outflow column for groceries on the Budget.
-This allows you to easily see how your spending is lining up with what you’ve planned - or budgeted - in each Category.
+When you categorize spending in your register, YNAB automatically records that amount in the outflow column on the Budget in the same Category.
+For example, if you enter a transaction for grocery spending, YNAB enters that same amount in the outflow column for groceries on the Budget.

 This tells you how much you have remaining to spend in this Category, based on how much you budgeted and how much you have already spent.
 The number in this column is: